- Rachel Bistricer

 To ensure that your SEO rankings are preserved during and after the domain change, it's essential to inform Google and other search engines about your new domain.
 This will prompt them to update their index with your new domain name and avoid any significant drops in traffic or rankings.

-Regardless of the website platform you’re using or changing to, you can do this by submitting a change of address request through Google Search Console.
+Regardless of the website platform you’re using, submit a change of address request through Google Search Console to officially notify Google about the switch.
+The process is simple and ensures your site gets re-indexed quickly.
 Read the full step-by-step instructions for doing this on the Google Search Console Help page.
 Additionally, you should also update your new domain name in other online directories or listings, such as social media profiles, business listings and online review sites.

 Tips to keep your SEO rankings during a domain change

 Changing your domain name is a significant move that requires careful planning and execution to ensure a seamless transition.
-Here's some tips to help you navigate the domain change process smoothly, ensuring your audience stays informed and your website continues to perform well.
+Strong SEO rankings are more important than ever, as the top organic search result receives 19 times more clicks than the top paid search result.
+By maintaining your rankings, you can maximize traffic and visibility during your domain change.
+Here's how to navigate this process smoothly, ensuring your audience stays informed and your website continues to perform well.

 Tell customers about the new domain